rachthree/magenta/cs230_win19/README.md

 ## Introduction
-This folder contains the files specific to the CS230, Winter 19 Project.
+This folder contains the files specific to the Stanford University CS230, Winter 2019 Project.
 The project aims to modify Piano Genie to take in a chord progression and button contour to provide a more musically structured output.

 Files in this folder are generally documentation and datasets.